LSanten/LSanten.github.io/_mms-md/MCGILCHRIST2021-VID.md

 __how we attend to the world changes what we find there__

-disinction: of being present in the word and allowing the world to presence to us (Heidegger uses this)
+distinction: of being present in the world and allowing the world to presence to us (Heidegger uses this)
 <---> living in a representation (a scheme, a theory, a map)

 ## Questions of the book